WoWo511/spring/buildSrc/README.md

 The `org.springframework.build.compile` applies the Java compiler conventions to the build.
 By default, the build is compiling sources with the `1.8` source and target compatibility.
-You can test a different source compatibility version on the CLI with a project property like:
+You can demo.test a different source compatibility version on the CLI with a project property like:

 ```
-./gradlew test -PjavaSourceVersion=11
+./gradlew demo.test -PjavaSourceVersion=11
 ```

 ## Build Plugins